• Skip to primary navigation

 ‘To what extent do you agree or disagree.’

-It would be very difficult to answer the question above without using personal pronouns and I don’t think that Cambridge are trying to play tricks on us.
+It would be very difficult to answer the question above without using personal pronouns, and I don’t think that Cambridge is trying to play tricks on us.

 What do examiners say?